openstack-archive/fuel-plugin-midonet/doc/content/description.rst

 only compatible with version 6.1 of Mirantis OpenStack Fuel.

-There are no prerequisites to use the MidoNet plugin: MidoNet is Open Source, and the plugins sets the repositories from where download and install MidoNet packages.
+There are no prerequisites to use the MidoNet plugin: MidoNet is Open Source, and the plugin sets the repositories from where download and install MidoNet packages.